ginsterbusch/ui-ssl-enforcer/readme.txt

 Tags: redirect, force, ssl, https, upload, force_ssl, force_ssl_admin, force_ssl_login, enforce_ssl, upload_dir, proxy, load balancing, permanent
 Contributors: usability.idealist
 Requires PHP: 5.4
-Requires At Least: 3.8
+Requires At Least: 3.6
-Tested Up To: 5.0-nightly
+Tested Up To: 5.1-nightly
-Stable Tag: 1.1
+Stable Tag: 1.3

 Simple, fast and effective &mdash; enforce HTTP URLs to HTTPS using WordPress filters and permanent redirects.

 == Description ==

 **A simple, fast and effective way to make sure that all HTTP URLs get rewritten / redirected to HTTPS** &mdash; including the WordPress upload folder and plugin url paths.
+Avoids "mixed content" error situations.
 Simply activate the plugin and you're done. ;-)

 The plugin defines the following constants (if not already defined), then makes sure that all HTTP requests are rewritten / redirected to their HTTPS equivalent: